 Once upon a time in 2012…

-I launched my first website, www.pamdidner.com, in 2012.
+I launched my first website, pamdidner.com, in 2012.
 You can check it out on waybackmachine.
 When I look at my 2012 website, it’s like looking at 80’s photos: awkward, dated and retro.
 Although it was only a blog and creative outlet, I actually spent money to hire a web programmer to make the website look nice.
 I was publishing my reflections and observations about life in general.
 It was not really a business website and the value proposition was unclear: was I a personal coach helping women make a transition or a consultant in marketing?

 Then, I completely redid the PamDidner website in 2014 when I published my first book, Global Content Marketing.
 That was also the year I left my corporate job.
 Since I just started my own business, I knew what I could do to help my target customers, but I didn’t know how to convey that clearly.
 I used big words to showcase who I am and what I do but, ultimately, the value propositions sounded generic.
 In addition to PamDidner.com, I also purchased a domain to match the title of my book: globalcontent.marketing.
 I had just started and was not making any money, but I was managing two websites.
 Thinking back now, that was not very smart.
 I debated and even wrote a blog post about my (in)decision.

 In 2016, I realized that I made a mistake.
-Focusing on pamdidner.com is the better thing to do, especially since people recognize me as Pam Didner, not as the author of Global Content Marketing.
+Focusing on pdidner.wpengine.com is the better thing to do, especially since people recognize me as Pam Didner, not as the author of Global Content Marketing.
 Also, I was thinking about writing my 2nd book.
 Having just the Globalcontent.marketing site just wouldn’t cut it.
 So, I redesigned PamDidner.com and moved all the content back.
 Ugh!
 Who would have known that a business strategy change like that would also have an impact on my overall website direction?

 In 2017, I added courses, e-commerce capabilities and revamped speaking pages while changing the design elements to make it more modern.
 It was not a total re-launch, but it was still a massive amount of work.

 Now in 2018, with the arrival of my 2nd book, guess what?
 It’s time to redo my website with an even newer look.
 I feel like I am remodeling AGAIN, but this time it’s another round of full renovation to welcome my 2nd baby.
 In a way, it is.
 Having learned from the past relaunches, I know exactly what I want this time.
 I thought about my value propositions long and hard.
 I also added professionally done videos of speaking.
-I even had the blog and podcast pages custom-coded for search categorization to optimize for SEO and be more visually appealing.
+On top of that, I even had the blog and podcast pages custom-coded for search categorization to optimize for SEO and be more visually appealing.

 Here are 5 hard-learned lessons from launching and relaunching my website: